saneksun/junos-ansible-automation/chassis-hardware-inventory/README.md

-Playbook collect chassis inventory facts using 'show version' and 'show chassis hardware', parsing them and store in .csv file.
+Playbook collects chassis inventory facts from device(s) using 'show version' and 'show chassis hardware' commands , parses them using Jinja2 template and store to a temporary directory, then create a report with predefined header and save it to .csv file.

 /etc/ansible/